j3fsantos/GillianPlatform.github.io/docs/js/js2gil.md

 - `charCodeAt`, `localeCompare`, `match`, `replace`, `search`, `split`, `trim`, `toLocaleLowerCase`, `toLocaleUpperCase`, `toLowerCase`, `toUpperCase` (in `String.prototype`)
 - `decodeURI`, `decodeURIComponent`, `encodeURI`, `encodeURIComponent`, `parseInt`, `parseFloat` (in the global object)

-Additionally, indirect `eval` is not supported, as it is meant to be executed as non-strict code, and all `Function` constructor code is treated as strict-mode code.
+Additionally, indirect `eval` is not supported, as it is meant to be executed as non-strict code.
+Furthermore, all `Function` constructor code runs as strict-mode code.

 ## Correctness of JS-2-GIL

 The JS-2-GIL compiler can be split into two compilers: JS-2-JSIL, which compiles JavaScript to JSIL, the intermediate representation that we have used in [[JaVerT]](references.md#javert-javascript-verification-toolchain)/[\[Cosette\]](references.md#cosette-symbolic-execution-for-javascript)/[\[JaVerT 2.0\]](references.md#javert20-compositional-symbolic-execution-for-javascript); and JSIL-2-GIL, the compiler from JSIL to GIL, the intermediate representation of Gillian.

-Previously, we have tested the correctness of JS-2-JSIL using [this commit (from May 30th 2016)](https://github.com/tc39/test262/commit/91d06f) of the Test262 official test suite.
-As the target version of JavaScript for this commit was already ES6, it was necessary for us to identify the subset of tests appropriate for JS-2-JSIL, as explained in detail in [\[JaVerT\]](references.md#javert-javascript-verification-toolchain), arriving at 8797 applicable tests, of which JS-2-JSIL passes 100%.
+Previously, we have tested JS-2-JSIL against [this commit (from May 30th 2016)](https://github.com/tc39/test262/commit/91d06f) of Test262, the JavaScript official test suite.
+As this commit of Test262 targets ES6, we had to identify the subset of tests that are appropriate for JS-2-JSIL, as explained in detail in [\[JaVerT\]](references.md#javert-javascript-verification-toolchain), obtaining 8797 applicable tests, of which JS-2-JSIL passes 100%.

 We have initially tested JS-2-GIL successfully on the same 8797 tests and reported this in the submitted version of the paper.
 However, these tests were not systematically categorised and we were not able to automate the testing process to our satisfaction using the bulk testing mechanism of Gillian.
-For this reason, we have chosen to work with the latest version of Test262, forked [here](https://github.com/giltho/javert-test262), where each tests comes with a precise description of its intended outcome.
+For this reason, we have chosen to work with the latest version of Test262, forked [here](https://github.com/giltho/javert-test262), where each test comes with a precise description of its intended outcome.
 For example, a test that is supposed to fail at parsing time with a JavaScript native syntax error will contain the following in its header:

 ```
 negative: